pcoet/golang-patterns/docs/tutorials/testing.md

 FAIL	tutorial/calculator	0.219s
 ```

-The log formatting highlights the parent/child relationship of `TestCalculate`
-to `TestCalculate/add` and `TestCalculate/multiply`.
-You can see how `Run` uses
+You can see how `Run` uses the `name` arguments to identify the subtests:
-the `name` arguments to identify the subtests.
-If you simply removed `Run` from
+`TestCalculate/add` and `TestCalculate/multiply`.
+If you removed `Run` and ran
-your test function and tested each element in the table without it, you'd still
-know when a test failed.
-But the output would look something like this:
+the tests again, you'd still know when a test failed.
+But the output would be
+less helpful.
+It would look something like this:

 ```
 --- FAIL: TestCalculate (0.00s)